ASUS-AICS/LibMultiLabel/docs/cli/options.rst

 Train Options
 ^^^^^^^^^^^^^
-The train config specifies the hyperparameters (i.e., batch size, learning rate, etc.) used when training a model.
+The train options specifies the hyperparameters (i.e., batch size, learning rate, etc.) used when training a model.

 +---------------+----------------------------------------------------------------+
 | Option        | Description                                                    |